 Speaking: Talking to others to convey information effectively.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 - Mapping Specialist

 Job Outlook for Mapping Technicians

-In 2016, there was an estimated number of 60,200 jobs in the United States for Mapping Technician.
+In the United States, there were 60,200 jobs for Mapping Technician in 2016.
 New jobs are being produced at a rate of 10.6% which is above the national average.
 The Bureau of Labor Statistics predicts 6,400 new jobs for Mapping Technician by 2026.
 The BLS estimates 7,200 yearly job openings in this field.

 The states with the most job growth for Mapping Technician are North Dakota, Utah, and Texas.
 Watch out if you plan on working in Alaska, Maine, or Washington.
 These states have the worst job growth for this type of profession.

 Salary for a Mapping Technician